tony-shannon/JammingFeatureRequest/Feature Request- Explore GenresMoods.md

 2) PlaylistList.js   .. modelled on the TrackList.js .. the key will be playlist.id, playlist.name and playlist.uri
 3) PlaylistList.css   .. modelled on TrackList.css

-From the PlayListList (in this case “mood:dinner”) we then select a playlist (eg “Dinner for Two”) to explore further;
+From the PlayListList (in this case triggered by “mood:dinner”) we then select a playlist (eg “Dinner for Two”) so the user can explore this further;